tian1327/Accord-RL/README.md

 1. Use the same model preparation scheme as in DOPE by running `model.ipynb`
 2. Run `python OptCMDP.py` to run the OptCMDP algorithm
+3. Should expect to see increasing Constraint Regret with episodes

 #### BPClass_OptPess-LP